Phonon-assisted Auger-Meitner Recombination in Silicon from First Principles

 Finally, we examine the distribution of the final states of excited electrons and holes.
 Plotting this distribution over the BZ provides a clear example of why the \pa process is important in \(eeh\) AMR.
 The distributions of the direct and \pa processes are nearly identical (Fig. \ref{fig:analysis}e), with the exception being states near the L point.
 These states contribute strongly to the overall AMR rate yet are inaccessible without the additional momentum provided by phonons.
 While the excited hole isosurface has similar topology to the hole Fermi surface (as in Fig. \ref{fig:analysis}b), there are also new features that emerge that are unique to the high-energy holes, such as the lobes towards the L points.
 In both \(eeh\) and \(hhe\) cases, this analysis also illustrates the large momentum transfer occurring in the Coulomb interaction, which reinforces the need for our first-principles atomistic treatment of AMR as methods such as \(k\cdot{p}\) do not describe the bands accurately far from the band extrema.

 In summary, we investigated the direct and \pa AMR rate in silicon from first principles.
-Our calculations are in excellent agreement with experimental values, and demonstrate the importance of the \pa AMR process in both n-type (\(eeh\) dominant) and p-type (\(hhe\) dominant) silicon.
+Our calculations are in excellent agreement with experimental values and demonstrate the importance of the \pa AMR process in both \textit{n}-type (\(eeh\) dominant) and \textit{p}-type (\(hhe\) dominant) silicon, answering the long-standing question about the role of phonons in AMR in silicon.
 Our analysis shows that short wavelength phonons (primarily acoustic) dominate the \pa AMR mechanism.
 The large momentum transfer involved in both the Coulomb and electron-phonon scattering processes underscores the need for a first-principles atomistic treatment of AMR in silicon.
 We further propose a potential pathway for modulating the AMR rate by tuning the carrier occupations of different conduction band valleys via strain engineering.
-Our methodology elucidates the microscopic origins of AMR in silicon and paves the way for an improved scientific understanding and engineering of this important recombination mechanism in other indirect-gap semiconductors.
+Our methodology elucidates the microscopic origins of AMR in silicon and paves the way for unprecedented scientific understanding and engineering of this fundamental recombination mechanism in other technologically important direct- and indirect-gap semiconductors.

 \onecolumngrid \beginsupplement

 \beginsupplement

 The AMR coefficient, \(C = \frac{R}{Vn^3}\), can be evaluated using perturbation theory and Fermi's golden rule.\cite{Kioupakis2015} The direct AMR rate is described by first-order perturbation theory with